JWard2041/WheelOfNames/README.md

 This project is a wheel of names that can be used for Cru weekly meetings to pick the person for the box or dollar game.
 It grabs names from a Google sheet with the data from the digital contact cards and puts them into the wheel of names.
 Note: The application or executable only works on a Windows machine.

+## Note
+- Windows only for executable
+- Code is written using Python 3.9.1 and the arcade library version 2.6.17

 ## Table of Contents
 - [Usage](#usage)
 - [Installation](#installation)